Two women sitting at a table signing papers.

 Blerim ARSLANI

-Blerim ARSLANI Carbon metrics LinkedIn
+Blerim ARSLANI Carbon Metrics Engineer LinkedIn

 Blerim Arslani is a consulting engineer specialising in energy and carbon footprint measurement and analysis.
 As part of the measurement team, he contributes his expertise by helping our partners to quantify their footprint and monitor this crucial data.